kb-dk/repository-mirror/README.md

 We do not need this, unless the repository is private

-### 2. The user selects a named release for us to retrieve, and a status (staging or production).
+### 2. The user selects a named release for to retrieve

+The task should include a destination status

+1. staging
+2. production

+which determines which backend to address

-### 3. The system queues the clone and pulls of data from the repository
+### 3. The system queues the clone and pull operations

+Getting data from the repository according to 2 above

 ### 4. Upon successful cloning (3 above), the system queues loading and indexing of data

+1. Store in database (eXist)
+2. Ask for documents to index themselves
+3. Store the index documents in index (Solr)

 ### 5. If failure in 3 above, messages should be passed to those who can do something about it

+Task should be stored somewhere for re-execution

-### 6. Upon successful loading in 4. above, the data become available in the environment selected in 2 above.
+### 6. Upon successful loading in 4. above, the data become directly available in the environment selected in 2 above.

 ### 7. If failure, go to 5.